knative/docs/docs/eventing/getting-started.md

 kubectl label namespace default knative-eventing-injection=enabled
 ```

-This label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your `namespace`.
-You'll learn more about `Brokers` in the next section.
+Labeling a `namespace` adds a specific organizational structure to the `namespace`.
+The `knative-eventing-injection` label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your `namespace`.
+Without this label, Knative will not know how to manage your events.

-### Examine broker for issues
+In the next section, you'll learn more about one of the subcompoents added to your namespace, the `Broker`.

+### Validating that the `Broker` is running

-The `Broker` ensures that every event sent to the `Broker` by event producers is sent to all interested `event consumers`.
+The `Broker` ensures that every event sent by `event producers` is sent to the correct `event consumers`.
 While you created the `Broker` when you labeled your `namespace` as ready for eventing, it is important to verify that your `Broker` is working correctly.
+In this guide, you will use the default broker.

 1. Use the following command to verify that the `Broker` is in a healthy state: